-While the polesitter has won two of the last seven Monaco races, only three wins have been taken from outside of the top five on the grid.
+While the polesitter has won three of the last eight Monaco races, only three wins have been taken from outside of the top five on the grid.
 Here’s everything you need to know about each grid slot’s history at the Monaco Grand Prix!

 THE STATS IN BRIEF

-- Polesitter won twice in last seven races
+- Polesitter won three times in last eight races

 - Furthest back win from 14th

-- 15th retired from three of last four races
+- 15th retired from three of last five races

 - Furthest back podium from 16th